rahsunk/61040-portfolio/assignments/assignment1/problems.md

 # Problems for selected domains

-## Selected problems are bolded\*\*
+## Selected problems are bolded

 1. Video games:
    (Used ChatGPT to generate a list of problems associated with this domain; explanations provided by myself)

-- **Finding communities: finding small gaming clubs, finding people with same gaming interests**
+- **Finding communities: finding small gaming clubs and people with same gaming interests**

   My friend group likes a bunch of games that I am not too interested in, and vice versa.
 Though I still enjoy playing all games with them, I always think it would be really nice to find others who are passionate about the same games that I am.
-Though online communities for games exist everywhere, these communities tend to be very large and it can be overwhelming befriending people there.
-I think an app that searches for gaming communities in a much smaller scale would make people more comfortable with finding gaming buddies.
+Though online communities for games do exist, these communities tend to be very large and it can be overwhelming befriending people there.
+I think an app that searches for gaming communities in a much smaller scale would make people more comfortable with finding potential gaming buddies.

 - Health risks: Addiction, eye strain, hand strain